Get access to exclusive updates, the latest news and the inside scoop 🍨

 Sessions by Location: This displays the nations and regions where your store's visitors are located.

 Note: It's important to note that the number of visits and visitors are determined by cookies, one of which identifies the device (visitor) and the other of which identifies the duration of the visit.
 This means that a single visitor can result in several visits.

 Also, keep in mind that a visit terminates after 30 minutes of inactivity or at midnight UTC.

 Therefore, refreshing data can take a few minutes.
-So, if you're not seeing the most recent data, try re-opening or refreshing the report you are browsing.
+So, if you're not seeing the most recent data on your Shopify reports, try re-opening or refreshing the report you are browsing.

 N0.2: Behaviour Reports 🖱️

 Behaviour reports concentrate on the actions that your visitors take, offering a wealth of information that can aid in the creation of better promotional bundles and targeted upselling.